Viatorus/emio/docs/API.md

 `format_to(out, format_str, ...args) -> result<Output>`

-- Formats arguments according to the format string, and writes the result to the output.
+- Formats arguments according to the format string, and writes the result to the output iterator/buffer.
 **Note** If a raw output pointer or simple output iterator is used, no range checking can take place!

 *Example*